roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2020          | 7            | 96.67               | 3.33                 |
 | 2020          | 8            | 96.51               | 3.49                 |

-From the above table, it can be clearly seen that for each month in each year the sales are coming from the Retail platfom mostly.
-Though the number of sales increased a little in the year of 2020, but it couldn't dominate the sale from Retail platform.
+The analysis of sales percentage for Retail vs. Shopify by month and year demonstrates that Retail consistently dominates the sales share in each period.
+Although the of sales percentage increased for Shopify slightly in the year of 2020, it still couldn't dominate the Retail's sales percentage.

 OR